-- six (56) hour work week or five hundred forty-three (543) hours for the (38) hour work week. - (b) For employees hired July 1, 1995, or thereafter, in the case of death of the employee during their tenure with the CITY, 100% of the employee's unused sick leave shall be paid per the provisions of Article 2 Section 4 of the Joint Benefits Agreement. - (c) Employees hired July 1, 1995, or thereafter, upon retirement under the provisions of the Nevada Public Employees Retirement System, or employees, upon termination from the CITY, who retire under the provisions of the Social Security Act, shall be paid for all accrued unused sick leave not to exceed hours 1260 hours based on a fifty-six (56) hour work week, or eight hundred fifty-five (855) at their current hourly rate of pay based on a thirty-eight hour workweek. - Section 10: Employees found guilty of abuse of sick leave shall be subject to disciplinary action. - (a) Employees shall report to work if recovery of illness is made during the normal work hours.
-Any gainful employment, pursuit of personal business, recreation, travel for recreation or non-sick leave purposes, or other such activity when an employee is on such leave is considered evidence of abuse of sick leave unless approved in advance in writing by the Fire Chief or designee. - (b) Employees, who have experienced greater than eight (8) occurrences of sick leave utilization in the previous 12 month period from the date of the sick leave occurrence, will lose their ability to participate in shift trades for a period of six (6) months.
-If at the end of that six (6) month timeframe, the employee continues to have greater than eight (8) occurrences of sick leave in the previous 12 months, the employee would lose their access to shift trades for an additional six (6) months.
-Shift trade access will not be granted until the employee has a 12 month period with eight (8) or less occurrences. - (c) Employees who have greater than eight (8) occurrences of sick leave may be subject to the provisions of the Employee Development and Performance Program.
+(c) Employees hired July 1, 1995, or thereafter, upon retirement under the provisions of the Nevada Public Employees Retirement System, or employees, upon termination from the CITY, who retire under the provisions of the Social Security Act, shall be paid for all accrued unused sick leave not to exceed one thousand two hundred sixty (1260) hours based on a fifty-six (56) hour workweek, or eight hundred fifty-five (855) at their current hourly rate of pay based on a thirty-eight (38) hour workweek.

+Section 11: Employees found guilty of abuse of sick leave shall be subject to disciplinary action.

+- (a) Employees shall report to work if recovery of illness is madeduring the normal work hours.
+Any gainful employment, pursuit of personal business, recreation, travel for recreation or non-sick leave purposes, or other such activity when an employee is on such leave is considered evidence of abuse of sick leave unless approved in advance in writing by the Fire Chief or designee. - (b) Employees, who utilize sick leave in a manner that indicates an intentional pattern of usage that is inconsistent with approved sick leave usage, as viewed from the perspective of a reasonable person of average intelligence, will be considered to be evidence of sick leave abuse subject to the "formal process" under the Conduct section of the EDPP. - (c) Employees, who have experienced greater than eight (8) occurrences of sick leave utilization in the previous twelve (12) month period from the date of the sick leave occurrence, will lose their ability to participate in shift trades for a period of six (6) months.
+If at the end of that six (6) month timeframe, the employee continues to have greater than eight (8) occurrences of sick leave in the previous twelve (12) months, the employee would lose their access to shift trades for an additional six (6) months.
+Shift trade access will not be granted until the employee has a twelve (12) month period with eight (8) or less occurrences. - (d) Employees who have greater than eight (8) occurrences of sick leave may be subject to the provisions of the Employee Development and Performance Program.
 It is expected that the "informal process" will change and correct the recognized behavior and an employee who continues to display unacceptable sick leave usage will be subject to the "formal process" under the Conduct section of the EDPP.

-- 1) An occurrence is defined as the use of sick leave greater than four (4) hours. - 2) Continuous sick leave usage of 24 hours or more is considered one occurrence.
-Any return to work will be considered a break in continuous sick leave usage. - The evaluation period for sick leave utilization is a rolling twelve (12) month period looking back from the date of the current occurrence. - 4) Approved FMLA absences are not considered occurrences.
+- (1) An occurrence is defined as the use of sick leave greater than four (4) hours. - (2) Continuous sick leave usage of twenty-four (24) hours or more is considered one occurrence.
+Any return to work will be considered a break in continuous sick leave usage. - (3) The evaluation period for sick leave utilization is a rolling twelve(12) month period looking back from the date of the current occurrence. - (4) Approved FMLA absences are not considered occurrences.

-Section 11: Other than as specifically outlined herein, sick leave shall have no cash value.
+Section 12: Other than as specifically outlined herein, sick leave shall have no cash value.